immunefi-team/Bounty_Boosts/ZeroLend/28955 - [SC - High] Malicious user can transfer all unclaimed rewar....md

 # Malicious user can transfer all unclaimed rewards to a custom gauge

-Submitted on Sat Mar 02 2024 19:16:07 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 3rd 2024 at 01:16:07 UTC by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28955